nunobrum/spicelib/README.md

 # README #

-spicelib is a toolchain of python utilities design to interact with LTSpice and NGSpice Electronic Simulator.
+spicelib is a toolchain of python utilities design to interact with spice simulators, as for example:
+  * LTspice
+  * NGSpice
+  * QSPICE
+  * Xyce

 ## What is contained in this repository ##